 The Wine Scholar Guild is an approachable study program provider.
-The ability to take sommelier courses in a classroom or online allows students to tackle the Wine Scholar Guild programs in their own time from anywhere.
+Taking sommelier courses in a classroom or online allow students to tackle the Wine Scholar Guild programs independently from anywhere.

 Specializations in important wine-producing countries like France, Spain, and Italy make this organization ideal for standing out from other professionals.

 Master-level programs include a regional approach to most French wine regions, from Champagne to Bordeaux.
-Immersion trips that include high-end tasting in the heart of the wine country and mentorship from highly trained professionals complete the learning experience.
+Immersion trips that include high-end tasting in the wine country’s heart and highly trained professionals’ mentorship complete the learning experience.

 The International Sommelier Guild (ISG)